 When it comes to authority content, at the top of your list should be white papers.
-In fact, white papers are considered the second most influential type of content by B2B decision makers, second only to product brochures and data sheets.
+In fact, white papers are considered the most influential type of content by B2B decision makers, outranking product brochures and data sheets.
 If you manage a business whose primary customer is other businesses, this should give you something to think about.
 Perhaps a well-researched, well-written white paper on a topic your customers care about will help position your brand as an authority in your niche.

 Today, I’d like to share five ways that white papers make authors and brands look like the authorities that they are:

 - White papers tackle a common pain point – One of the most popular ways to establish authority in any field is to identify a problem and offer a solution.
 It’s a common sales tactic because it works.
 White papers are designed with this type of authority content in mind.
 Some of the best white papers identify a problem or pain point that is common to a specific class of decision makers, discuss that problem in-depthly, and offer a solution to the problem or somehow point decision makers to the solution.
 This is done without mentioning the name of your brand or a specific product.

 - White papers go into detail about one specific topic – Another great benefit to white papers is that they cover one specific topic really well.
 How long a white paper needs to be depends on the topic, the solution, the brand or authority publishing it, and your budget.
 Obviously, longer white papers will require more research and more time/money to produce.
 However, they could also pay off in building authority for your brand.
 The best white papers cover one specific topic with as complete a discussion as possible given your resources.